pelias/documentation/search.md

 There's nothing inherent in the language we use to describe a physical address that allows us to convert that human readable sentence in to a format that a computer can understand, such as latitude & longitude.

 Making the leap from text to coordinates is an intricate and challenging process.
-Lucky for you, Mapzen has done all the hard work and made it accessible though a free web service.
+Lucky for you, Mapzen has done all the hard work and made it accessible though a web service.

 All Mapzen Search requests share the same format: